Benito Mussolini: Economic policy

-In 1930, in "The Doctrine of Fascism" he wrote, "The so-called crisis can only be settled by State action and within the orbit of the State."
+Government control of business was part of Mussolini's policy planning.
+In "The Doctrine of Fascism" he wrote: "The so-called crisis can only be settled by State action and within the orbit of the State."
 He tried to combat economic recession by introducing a "Gold for the Fatherland" initiative, encouraging the public to voluntarily donate gold jewellery to government officials in exchange for steel wristbands bearing the words "Gold for the Fatherland".
 The collected gold was melted down and turned into gold bars, which were then distributed to the national banks.

-Government control of business was part of Mussolini's policy planning.
 By 1935, he claimed that three-quarters of Italian businesses were under state control.
 Later that year, Mussolini issued several edicts to further control the economy, e.g. forcing banks, businesses, and private citizens to surrender all foreign-issued stock and bond holdings to the Bank of Italy.
 In 1936, he imposed price controls.
-He also attempted to turn Italy into a self-sufficient autarky, instituting high barriers on trade with most countries except Germany.